Trusted WordPress tutorials, when you need them most.

 Getting Started

-Connect to your website using the FTP client.
-You will need FTP login information which you can get from your web host.
-If you don’t know your FTP login information, then you can ask your web host for support.
+First, you need to connect to your website using an FTP client.
+You will need FTP login information, which you can get from your web host.
+If you don’t know your FTP login information, you can contact your hosting provider’s support team.

-The wp-config.php file is usually located in the root folder of your website with other folders like /wp-content/.
+The wp-config.php file is usually located in the root folder of your website with other folders like wp-includes, wp-content, and wp-admin.

-Simply right click on the file and then select download from the menu.
-Your FTP client will now download wp-config.php file to your computer.
-You can open and edit it using a plain text editor program like Notepad or Text Edit.
+Your FTP client will now download the wp-config.php file to your computer.
+You can open and edit it using a plain text editor app like Notepad or Text Edit.

-Before you start, let’s take a look at the full code of the default wp-config.php file.
+Before you start, let’s examine the full code of the default wp-config.php file.
 You can also see a sample of this file here.

 <?php